eecs110/spring2020/pages/syllabus.md

 | **Check** | 6 Points | Mostly working, but some errors or issues were found |
 | **Check Plus**| 8 Points | Working exactly as it should |

-If you would like to re-submit your homework, you have **one week** to revise and re-submit to (potentially) receive full credit.
-If you turn your homework late (within 48 hours of the deadline) you will be penalized 30%.
-If you re-submit after first turning in a late homework assignment, you can only receive a maximum of 5.6/8 points.
-If you did not turn anything in (within 48 hours of the due date), you may not re-submit.

 On occasion, this testing/grading may make an error.
 You will receive your assignment grades on Canvas.
 If you have any grading questions/concerns, please send a private message on Piazza within 1 week to the graduate TA (Mohammed Alam - MohammedAlam2009@u.northwestern.edu) to resolve the issue.
 We will NOT drop any scores in this class, but ***may*** offer up to 15 points of extra credit.
 Finally, it is your responsibility to keep up-to-date on class material and announcements.
 This includes material presented and announcements made in class, via email, or on Piazza.

 ## Policy on Academic Honesty